2023 Best General Biology Schools in Minnesota

 Top 10 Best General Biology Schools

-Our 2023 rankings named Macalester College the best school in Minnesota for general biology students.
-Located in the city of Saint Paul, Macalester is a private not-for-profit school with a small student population.
+Our analysis found Macalester College to be the best school for general biology students who want to pursue a degree in Minnesota.
+Located in the large city of Saint Paul, Macalester is a private not-for-profit school with a small student population.

 Biology majors at Macalester take out an average of $24,183 in student loans while working on their egree.